haekb/nolf1-modernizer/nolf-modernizer-readme.txt

 "UseGotyMenu"			    - Switch between the original main menu and the GOTY version.
 (Default is based on your version) "ConsoleBackdrop"           - Swap between 3 different console backdrops: (0) demo, (1) blanktag, and (2) black.
 (Default is 0)
 "BigHeadMode"               - Enable or Disable BigHeadMode.
+(Default is 0) "DisplayTriggers"           - Shows or Hides a physical representation of level triggers.
 (Default is 0)

 Most of these commands are also available in their respective options menu.